Here's a trailer for the new 'Rip It Up And Start Again' documentary

 Rip It Up… will also include rare live performance footage.
 A release date has not yet been confirmed.

-An extended, 16-minute preview of the film begins with a selection of old photographs and archival videos from the post-punk era.
+An extended 16-minute preview of the film begins with a selection of old photographs and archival videos from the post-punk era.
 The video ends by displaying the full list of contributors to the project.
-You can watch the trailer in full over on Brooklyn Vegan.

 Additionally, the clip reveals that Rip It Up… will contain music by Patti Smith, The Velvet Underground, Kraftwerk, Cabaret Voltaire and more.
-You can watch the trailer here.
+You can watch the trailer in full over on Brooklyn Vegan.

 An official description of the original ’05 book reads: “In this, the first book to take a big-picture view of the entire post-punk period, acclaimed author and music journalist Simon Reynolds recreates a time of tremendous urgency and idealism in pop music.